Beta

 :

-const { data } = await client.from('playing_with_neon').select('*').gte('value', 0.5);
+const { data } = await client.from('posts').select('*');

 When using the Data API, it is essential to set up RLS policies so that you can safely expose your databases to clients such as web apps.
 Make sure that all of your tables have RLS policies, and that you have carefully reviewed each policy.

 You might notice another feature in Neon called Neon RLS.
 Please be aware that it's a different method for client-side querying and is not compatible with the Data API.
+We recommend using the Data API for client-side querying as it provides a more secure and controlled way to access your data through predefined REST endpoints.

-Enabling the Data API
+Enable the Data API

 Enable the Data API at the branch level for a single database.